sulaimanallemyar/media-image-service/README.md

 # Media Image Service

-This service provides image upload, image resize and provides CDN URL to access the image.
+This service provides image upload, image resize and provides URL to access the image.

 ## Table of Contents